 You can meet people from many different nations – who are all in Rome to live and experience the Italian way of life.

-What can you expect from life in Rome
+What can you expect living in Rome as an expat

 Life in Rome seems to be dominated by ‘quality’ of life – it’s the quality that counts, not the number of hours you work, the salary you earn or the house you live in.
 This is why many young expats find that they can fit in very well – they don’t have to climb the career ladder or commute for hours to push paper.
 As long as they can earn enough to get by, they can have a brilliant life in Rome.